rrusk/DancePracticeMusicPlayer/README.md

  python -m pip install tinytag
 </pre>

-Modify config.json to point to the music folder.
+(Optional) Modify config.json to point to the music folder.
 For instance, on the VBDS Windows computers, change the music_dir line to read
     "music_dir": "C:\\Users\\vbds_\\Music"